-LEADING OFF: Verlander on a roll, another Yankees injury
+LEADING OFF: Verlander, Astros on a roll, a new Yanks injury

 SALTY SALE

-The Red Sox almost certainly needs a better version of pitcher Chris Sale if they’re going to make a push into the AL playoff field.
-An increasingly agitated Sale gave up eight runs over 3 2/3 innings and was ejected in a 9-2 loss to the Yankees in the first game of a doubleheader on Saturday.
+The Red Sox almost certainly need a better version of Chris Sale if they’re going to make a push into the AL playoff field.
+An increasingly agitated Sale gave up eight runs over 3 2/3 innings and was ejected in a 9-2 loss to the Yankees in the first game of a doubleheader Saturday.

-Sale has a 0-4 record with a 9.90 ERA against the Yankees this season and a pedestrian 4.68 ERA since signing his six-year, $160 million contract in March.
+Sale is 0-4 with a 9.90 ERA against the Yankees this season and a pedestrian 4.68 ERA overall since signing his six-year, $160 million contract in March.

 KLUBER COMEBACK